 The Role of the Local Governing Body

 The Local Governing Body (LGB) is responsible for the overall management of the school and for determining its strategic aims, objectives and policies in accordance with all the relevant legislation.
-We work in close connection with the head, who manages the school from day to day and is the governing body’s principal professional adviser within the formulation and implementation of plans and objectives to move the school forward.
+We work in close connection with the headteacher, who manages the school from day to day and is the governing body’s principal professional adviser on the formulation and implementation of plans and objectives to move the school forward.

 Key roles are:

 * To ensure clarity of vision, ethos and strategic direction.

 * To provide constructive challenge to the Headteacher regarding educational performance of the school and its pupils.

 * To oversee the financial performance of the school and make sure its budget is spent in a way that benefits the school.

 Other roles include: